Apple Pie Roll-Up dessert recipe.

 - Preheat oven to 350 degrees.

 - Unroll and separate refrigerated crescent rolls.
 Sprinkle each one with a pinch of cinnamon and then roll a slice of apple up in the rolls.
 Place in a baking dish.

-- Mix melted butter, brown sugar, cinnamon and Mott’s apple sauce together and spoon over crescents.
+- Mix melted butter, brown sugar, cinnamon and apple sauce together and spoon over crescent rolls.

-- Mix soda and apple sauce together and pour over top.
+- Mix soda and apple juice together and pour over top.